-Unless you’ve been totally cut off from the world for the past few years, or have only recently discovered the Internet, you know that using social networks to share personal photos is far from ideal.
-Many specialized observers, institutions and media outlets are pointing out the numerous risks incurred by network users when they publish photos.
-For many expatriates far from their home country, it’s the ideal solution…
+Unless you’ve been totally cut off from the world for the past few years, or have only recently discovered the Internet, you’re well aware that using social networks to share personal photos is far from ideal.
+Many specialized observers, institutions and the media point to the many risks incurred by network users when posting photos.
+For many expatriates far from their home country, however, it’s the ideal solution…

 Share photos on Facebook

-When you’ve just moved abroad, one of the first things you do is send news to distant family and friends.
-Even more so when you’ve expatriated as a family with your children, the desire to show photos of your new home and surroundings is very strong, and quite legitimate.
+When you’ve just moved abroad, one of the first things you do is share news with your family and friends.
+Even more so when you’ve moved abroad as a family with your children, the urge to show photos of your new home and surroundings is very strong, and quite legitimate.

 For many of these expatriates, the solution is obvious: Facebook!
-Although the Gendarmerie advises parents not to publish any photos of their children on the social network (read the article), and in spite of the The many dangers of privacy on Facebook have now been demonstrated, and those social parents who don’t hesitate to share whole sections of their private lives think they’re safe because they’re using a “private” account, accessible only to their friends…
+Although the Gendarmerie advises parents not to publish even the smallest photo of their child on the social network (see article), and despite the many dangers associated with the protection and respect of privacy on Facebook that have now been demonstrated, these social parents, who don’t hesitate to share whole sections of their private lives, believe they are safe because they use a “private” account, only accessible to their friends…

 If you didn’t already know, sharing photos on Facebook with a private account won’t prevent your account from being hacked.